 - Sandplay Therapy (both within dramatherapy sessions or as a separate therapy)

 I also provide a freelance Dramatherapy service to organisations.

 What is Dramatherapy?

 It is an Arts Therapy (you may have heard of other Arts Therapies such as Art Therapy, Music Therapy or Play Therapy).

-I am one of only a couple of Arts Therapists advertising a private practice in Norwich city centre.
-I am also the only currently practising Dramatherapist in private practice in Norfolk.
+I am one of a small group of Arts Therapists running a private practice in Norwich city centre.

 Dramatherapy uses stories and story-making/drama techniques to help you to express and explore difficult thoughts & feelings in a safe and creative space.